 |Dimensions (mm)||40 x 157 x 71|

 |Electrical connection||24V DC|

-In order to achieve optimised surface activation for different substrates, the piezobrush PZ3-i has been equipped with two interchangeable modules (the same modules as the piezobrush PZ3).
+In order to achieve optimised surface activation for different substrates, the piezobrush PZ3-i has been equipped with four interchangeable modules (the same modules as the piezobrush PZ3).

 This module is designed for the surface treatment of non-conductive substrates such as plastics, ceramics or glass.
 For effective treatment, a module-to-substrate distance of 1 to 5 mm is recommended.
 If uncontrolled arcing occurs on the substrate during use, the device switches off automatically.
 In this case the surface is at least partially conductive and should therefore be treated with the Nearfield module.